top of page

 “Rohingya photographers, videographers, and volunteers should have been involved in the filmmaking process to make it truly effective,” mentioned a survey participant.

 Additionally, the use of non-native translators, such as Collins Santhanasamy and Pragna Jui Chakma, results in filtering our voices through multiple layers of external interpretation.
-Without native Rohingya mediators, the cultural nuances, internal resistance, and political subtexts of our speech are flattened, reinforcing the image of a passive, voiceless victim.
+Without native Rohingya mediators, the cultural nuances, internal resistance, and political subtexts of our speech are flattened.
+This reinforces the image of a passive, voiceless victim.
 As our survey confirms, 98.26% of participants believe Rohingya should have had key creative roles, underlining the community’s demand for representational sovereignty.

 Thematic Area